 ///

-/// to this socket you are sending data out.
+/// socket!
+By writing to this socket you are sending data out.
 By reading from it you receive data.

 ///